Exactly solvable diffusions from space-time transformations: A few examples of application

 In general, this expression is not independent on time, except in the two cases

 Interestingly, it is always possible to compute the FPT for the origin, which is the point of symmetry of the potential.
 The FPTD for $a=0$ reads

 The exact FPTD for the Ornstein-Uhlenbeck process is available analytically in literature only in the case of constant parameters \cite{siegert, ricciardi1977} (or see \cite{grebenkov} for a review).
 Thus expression \eqref{eqn:FPT_OU} also constitutes a novel result of this paper.
+Having at hand the explicit form of the FPTD can enhance the quantitative study of feedback-control protocols, such as the ones in \cite{garrahan_pre,saha_prl,tohme,archambault_epl,archambault_arxiv}.
+In these references the authors study overdamped diffusions subjected to an information-like control feedback, i.e., whenever the particle reaches a specific threshold the stiffness of the potential is instantaneously set to another value in order to maximise the work extraction.
 We illustrate results \eqref{eqn:propagator_OU} and \eqref{eqn:FPT_OU} in the next subsection for the isoentropic protocol.